MrCoolVR/GorillaTag-Rig/README.md

 # GorillaTag-Rig
-GorillaTag_IK_Rig made for MonkeMocap 2.0 release added mm_lava bone and MonkeMocapRig custom property on the armature
+GorillaTag_IK_Rig added mm_lava bone and MonkeMocapRig custom property on the armature